Tek191/ArmA3_Search_and_Destroy/missions/README.txt

-This folder contains missions I have created for the SnD gamemode.
+This folder contains missions created for the SnD gamemode.

 To import the missions